ccjmne/zsh-patina/README.md

 theme = "file:/path/to/mytheme.toml"
 ```

 The path must be absolute.
-It can start with a tilde `~` (for you home directory), and you can use environment variables such as `$HOME`.
+It can start with a tilde `~` (for your home directory), and you can use environment variables such as `$HOME`.

 ### Creating a custom theme